OmniLayer/spec/README.md

 {address: 1KZmDQGzGJWYmPP9X3b7TA9dY91KBXgaG4, transactions: [{tx_hash: 5f01def181b761f1d03bcd20590c5729a47b11c68955b364add9253d7aec5eb9, valid: true}, {tx_hash: 130c5175d4f3e9add03bd1d115a87b26e613293fbe3815b970f8fc830f018ebc, valid: false}, etc..]}
 ```

-This URL takes an address and currency_id as arguments and should return an JSON object with an address and a transactions key for this given address.
+This URL takes an address and currency_id as arguments and should return a JSON object with an address and a transactions key for this given address.
 The transactions key should have an array of all transactions for this address and whether this implementation considers a given transaction valid or not.

 In all likeliness this will capture most of the discrepancies.
-If this doesn't proof enough we can supply addional information like the amount transferred per transaction in the future.
+If this doesn't proof enough we can supply additional information like the amount transferred per transaction in the future.